yawollopkcaj/FPGA-GTP-Pico-Accelerator/README.md

 ## The Problem We Set Out to Solve

 LLM inference is dominated by matrix multiplication operations (GEMMs) within attention and linear layers.
 On general-purpose CPUs (Von Neumann architectures), this workload incurs significant control overhead, as substantial energy is spent on instruction fetching and decoding rather than arithmetic.
-Furthermore, the generative phase of LLMs is memory-bound due to low arithmetic intensity; the processor is frequently stalled waiting for weights to be fetched from memory, making DRAM bandwidth—rather than compute capacity—the primary bottleneck."
+Furthermore, the generative phase of LLMs is memory-bound due to low arithmetic intensity; the processor is frequently stalled waiting for weights to be fetched from memory, making DRAM bandwidth—rather than compute capacity—the primary bottleneck.
+This issue has been addressed in large-scale data centers by Google's TPU (or NVIDIA's Tensor Cores), but the average developer is stuck using unoptimized hardware"

 <p align="center">
   <sub><i>Standard Memory Hiarchy Design</i></sub>